Damián Ledesma

-Damián Ledesma (born 21 May 1982 in Rosario) is an Argentine footballer who plays as a centre back and defensive midfielder for Sportivo Dock Sud.
+Damián David Ledesma (born 21 May 1982 in Rosario) is an Argentine former footballer who played as a centre back and defensive midfielder.

 Career

-Club

 Ledesma started his career with Rosario Central and scored a goal on his debut on 13 November 2004 in a 3–1 victory against Banfield.
 He remained with Rosario Central for four seasons and made 101 league appearances and scored five goals.
 In 2008, Ledesma joined Independiente and went onto make 38 appearances in the league before departing, in 2009, to join Independiente's rivals, Racing Club de Avellaneda.
 After spending one season with Racing, he left to join Ecuadorian Serie A side Deportivo Cuenca in 2011.
 18 appearances followed before he left to join fellow Ecuadorian club Liga de Loja in 2012.
 His time with Liga de Loja lasted only a few months as he soon left to join Chile's Rangers de Talca.